gucci-j/gucci-j.github.io/about.md

 title: Atsuki Yamaguchi
 permalink: /about/
 lang: en_US
-last_modified_at: 2020-06-02 15:00:00 +0100
+last_modified_at: 2021-01-13 17:30:00 +0900
 custom_css: page
 ---
 <div style="text-align: right;"><i class="fas fa-language" style="padding: 0 4px 0 0;"></i>English | <a href="./ja/">日本語</a></div>

 ## Currently

-I am a master's student at [the University of Sheffield](https://www.sheffield.ac.uk/), studying for an MSc. in Computer Science with Speech and Language Processing.
+I am an NLP researcher and works at a company in Japan.
+Formerly, I was a master's student at the University of Sheffield, where I obtained an MSc. in Computer Science with Speech and Language Processing (with Distinction).

 My curriculum vitae (CV) is available [here]({{ site.baseurl }}/resources/about/a_yamaguchi_cv.pdf).